ezEngine/docs-src/pages/docs/projects/project-settings.md

 ![Window Configuration](media/editor-window-config.png)

 These settings allow you to configure basic window settings for Play-the-Game mode and when running an exported scene in [ezPlayer](../tools/player.md).
-A proper game would typically implement this logic in a custom [application (TODO)](../runtime/application/application.md) and should allow the user to choose settings such as the resolution.
+A proper game would typically implement this logic in a custom [application](../runtime/application/application.md) and should allow the user to choose settings such as the resolution.
 The window configuration dialog is mainly for use during development.

 There are two separately stored configurations: